jupyterlab/extension-examples/advanced/server-extension/README.md

 ```

 For Jupyter server, the handler class must inherit from the `APIHandler` and it should
-implemented the wanted HTTP verbs.
+implement the wanted HTTP verbs.
 For example, here, `/hello/personal` can be requested
 by a _GET_ or a _POST_ request.
 They will call the `get` or `post` method respectively.

 ```py